aliameer/microfrontend-patterns/README.md

 - Each microfrontend was created using the [create-single-spa](https://single-spa.js.org/docs/create-single-spa/) utility.
-- The base HTML document contains designated HTML elements for each microfrontend; the Single SPA framework takes care of bootstrapPing and mounting the relevant SPA to that HTML element.
+- The base HTML document contains designated HTML elements for each microfrontend; the Single SPA framework takes care of bootstrapping and mounting the relevant SPA to that HTML element.
 - Single-SPA bundles each microfrontend using SystemJS and also prescribes using SystemJS for shared dependencies such as (jQuery, js-cookies, and Twitter Bootstrap etc.).
 - The microfrontends communicate with each other using